Sumpfpony/RMSPushNotificationsBundle/README.md

       windowsphone:
           timeout: 5 # Seconds to wait for connection timeout, default is 5

-NOTE: If you are using Windows, you may need to set the Android GCM/FCM `use_multi_curl` flag to false for GCM/FCM messages to be sent correctly.
+NOTE: If you are using Windows, you may need to set the Android GCM `use_multi_curl` flag to false for GCM messages to be sent correctly.

 Timeout defaults are the defaults from prior to the introduction of this configuration value.